 After surgery for early-stage breast cancer, chemotherapy often is given to destroy any breast cancer cells that may remain in the body and reduce the risk of the cancer coming back (recurrence).
 Doctors call this type of treatment adjuvant chemotherapy.
 A number of chemotherapy medicines, given alone or in combination, are used as adjuvant chemotherapy, including a class of medicines called taxanes.
-Taxol (chemical name: paclitaxel), Taxotere (chemical name: docetaxel), and Abraxane (chemical name: albumin-bound paclitaxel) are all taxanes.
+Taxol (chemical name: paclitaxel), Taxotere (chemical name: docetaxel), and Abraxane (chemical name: albumin-bound or nab-paclitaxel) are all taxanes.

 A study found that taxanes reduce the risk of recurrence of only certain molecular types of breast cancer.
 So using a taxane to treat the other types of breast cancer doesn't offer any real benefits.
 The results were reported at the 2009 ASCO Breast Cancer Symposium.

 The researchers looked at more than 2,000 early-stage breast cancer tumor specimens using advanced molecular biology technology.
 Each specimen was put into one of five categories: